LevyLizzz/Five-in-a-row/README.md

 # Five-in-a-row
-A board game like chess, implemented on Java
+A board game like chess, implemented on Java1.8